agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 data.mean(), data.std()
 (-0.04784993519517787, 1.004371943957994)
 ```
-Define a data simulator function that takes a mean and a scale parameter and return data of the same shape as the observed data.
+I defined a data simulator function that takes a mean and a scale parameter and return data of the same shape as the observed data.

 ```python
 def normal_sim(a, b):
     return np.random.normal(a, np.abs(b), 1000)
 ```
-Define a PyMC3 model.
+PyMC3 model:

 ```python
 with pm.Model() as example: